Try our free ROI calculator. Discover your site's revenue potential.

 SPAs and JS-based websites can take this as an opportunity to take on the competition by using a dynamic rendering solution like Prerender.

-Steps to Increase Mobile Visibility for Better Indexing
+6 Ways to Improve Mobile Indexing for Better Indexing and SERP Visibility

 For Google to understand and rank your mobile website properly, it needs to access and render all your content and resources.

-• Robots.txt consistency: use the same robots meta tags on both your mobile and desktop versions.
+Use the same robot meta tags on both your mobile and desktop versions.
 Different tags, especially noindex or nofollow on mobile, could prevent Google from crawling and indexing your mobile pages altogether.

 By following these steps, you’ll help Googlebot navigate your mobile website effectively, leading to a better understanding of your content.